mulshankar/AdvancedLaneDetection_Sankar/Writeup_Sankar.md

 **Algorithm**
 ---

 The pin-hole camera that is used to generate the images needs to be calibrated to work in the real world.
 Therefore the first step was to use a set of calibration images to obtain the camera calibration matrices.
 The opencv library was used to perform the calibration.
-Sample image shown below.
+Sample image shown below identifying all the corners on the chess board.

 ![alt text][image1]

-A sample training data set was provided by Udacity.
-Since bad training data would result in a garbage in - garbage out case and to get to the crux of the problem, I  relied on the Udacity provided data-set for the project.
-The dataset primarily consists of two files:
+Once the camera calibration matrices are generated, the images are undistorted.
+Distortion addresses the curved edges that are captured by the pin hole camera and flattens the content of the image.
+Sample of an image being undistorted is shown below.

+![alt text][image2]

+**Thresholding**

+The next step is to start detecting lanes.
+The two primary knobs used for lane detection is edge detection and color detection.
+The first step was to experiment with the edge detection scheme.
+The sobel operators are used which calculate the gradient in x and y directions.
+In addition to just absolute thresholds in a single direction (x or y), direction and magnitude of the detected line segments are also useful.
+Image below shows the effect of gradient thresholding on a raw image.

+![alt text][image3]

+In addition to the gradient thresholding, it is possible to use the RGB or HSV (Hue, Lightness and Saturation) channels to perform some color thresholding.
+Below is an exampple of lane detection purely by color thresholding.

+![alt text][image4]

 1. An IMG directory that captures left, center and right camera images mounted on the car while driving around the track
 2. A drivinglog.csv file that includes path to images captured above along with measurements like steer angle, brake position, pedal and vehicle speed